adriaanzon/laravel-telescope-monitor/README.md

 > [!TIP]
 > Laravel 10 added support for [throttling reported exceptions][].
 You should use that instead, if you're only interested in preventing floods of notifications.

+By default, Telescope only logs failed jobs as an entry on the "Jobs" tab.
+This package additionally logs them as an exception entry so you will be notified of failed jobs as well.
+Note that when [manually failing a job][], it doesn't matter whether you call the [report()][] helper or not; the exception will be logged by the package either way.
+If you want to disable this behavior, you can do so by disabling `report_failed_jobs` in the configuration file.

 ## Installation

 ```shell